ibivibiv/lm-finetuning/Markdown/RESEARCH.md

 ## Evaluation

--   effect of tokenizing approach (line by line, seq_len length chunks, lazy loading with random start point)
-    -   should have a negligble difference, see whats the most efficient and what the performance diff is
-    -   check --fast
-    -   what is the best way to tokenize
-    -   have a range of ways for different dataset sizes
-    -   lazy loading
-        -   choose a random start point
-        -   get 1k chars from that point
-        -   tokenize and discard excess
 -   based on a user's computation budget, should they finetune a small lm or use a large lm
     -   see other papers' opinions on this